roackb2/j2s/README.md

     ```json
     10
     ```
-6. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above. value example:
+6. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above.
+The value of a population could also be an JSON object that contains nested query statements. value example:
     ```json
     ["photo"]
+    ```

+    or like following:
+    ```json
+    [{
+        "photo": {
+            "select": ["id", "url"]
+        }
+    }]
     ```

 7. joins: lots of joining operations are supported, available keywords including: